 Socialisation is an important factor in a pupil’s first few weeks in school, particularly if they have come from a school not within Ysgol Aberconwy’s catchment area, and so they remain in the same tutor groups for the duration of their time in school, and are encouraged to take part in many school activities.

 ABCD pupils follow the regular timetable for their year group and they will receive in-class support where it is deemed necessary.
 In addition to support in lessons, teachers differentiate (adapt) work, according to individual needs, enabling pupils to access the whole curriculum fully.

 The following equipment/support is available to ABCD pupils as necessary:

 - In-class support from staff qualified with the British Dyslexia Association

 Specialist teaching sessions in ABCD are taken by a qualified Dyslexia specialist and may either be on a one-to-one basis or within a small group situation.
-This allocated time will be used in multsensory teaching, following phonics programmes and similar Dyslexia-based teaching methods, overlearning of particular subjects and general support with self-organistaion.
+This allocated time will be used in multisensory teaching, following phonics programmes and similar Dyslexia-based teaching methods, overlearning of particular subjects and general support with self-organisation.